 - What are the most important Facebook ad metrics?

-- How to use the Campaign Breakdown menu to see more insights?
+- Can you use the Campaign Breakdown menu to see more insights?

-- How to optimize your campaigns based on your ad reports?
+- How can you optimize your campaigns based on your ad reports?

 Alright, let’s get to work!

 Facebook Ads Reporting in the Ads ManagerThe easiest way to review your campaign performance is to use the Facebook Ads Manager.
 Here, you can filter your campaigns by dates, objectives, etc. and “zoom in” any campaign to measure the performance of every single ad set or ad.

 Don’t forget to set the correct date range when checking your ad reports!
 You can also compare two different date ranges to see how your campaign performance has changed over time.